TERRORISM

 Smith, R. Jeffrey.
 "State Dept. Concedes Errors in Terror Data."
 Washington Post, 10 Jun.
 2004, A17. [http://www.washingtonpost.com]

 Thackrah, John Richard.
 Encyclopedia of Terrorism and Political Violence.
 London: Routledge & Kegan Paul, 1987.
-[Chambers]
+2d ed.
+Dictionary of Terrorism.
+London and New York, Routledge, 2004.

 The State Department's, Patterns of Global Terrorism, issued two months ago, suggested that the number of terrorist attacks around the globe "was at the lowest ebb in the past 34 years....
 [H]owever, the report was pilloried by academics, a lawmaker [Rep. Henry A. Waxman (D-CA)] and others.
 They said its math defied the reality of a steady growth in the number and significance of terrorist attacks in 2003, as well as the worst type of attacks spreading from just a few countries to at least 10."
 On 9 June 2004, "after reviewing the matter more carefully, the department formally conceded it made a few mistakes."
 Spokesman Adam Ereli said: 'We anticipate that a correction to the Patterns of Global Terrorism will be publicly issued as soon as possible.'"